 Pretty maps from Zoe are always a welcome addition!

 Pick up something cute from and local from a gift shop.
 The emphasis here is on something sort of silly and definitely inexpensive — but local, and with the city’s name on it.
 For instance, a shot glass, a postcard, a refrigerator magnet, a keychain… you get the idea.
+You can find a ton of city souvenirs and ideas here.

 9. Bottle of wine or champagne

 Make sure you pick a bottle of wine or champagne you enjoy yourself.
-If it is a local wine, that’s even better!
-They’ll probably also need one of these handy.

 And I’d be lying if I didn’t think this champagne chain was fabulous.